tr8dr/tr8dr.github.io/_posts/2020-11-28-AnalystRatings.markdown

 | Positive  | 87082    | 56956    | 60%      |
 | Negative  | 18949    | 42132    | 69%      |

-I also evaluated on S&P 500 stocks in the GICS Technology sector and this produced an __much better accuracy__; I suspect that analysts that cover particular sectors will have specific patterns of behavior in terms of how they rank, distinct from other sectors:
+I also evaluated on S&P 500 stocks in the GICS Technology sector; training within a sector resulted in __much better accuracy__; I suspect that analysts that cover particular sectors will have specific patterns of behavior in terms of how they rank, distinct from other sectors: